peekbank/peekbank-data-import/README.md

 Normally you should leave all of these flags as `TRUE`, but they give you control over the time manipulation process in edge cases (e.g. your data is centered around the target onset already).

-The function returns a list of 7 or 9 datasets containing the tables in `peekds` format.
+The function returns a list of 7 or 9 datasets containing the tables in `peekbankr` format.
 The specific tables can be accessed using
 `dataset_list[["TABLE_NAME"]]`.

 ### 4. Aux Data

-To attach arbitrarily shaped data to the peekds data tables, tables have special "*_aux_data" columns that house json strings.
+To attach arbitrarily shaped data to the peekbankr data tables, tables have special "*_aux_data" columns that house json strings.
 The output of the digestion function has `NA` values for all *_aux_data columns of the tables.
 If you have any aux data to add (CDI Data, Language Exposures, Other Language Measures) - this is the place to do it.

 As CDI is the most commonly imported aux data, there is a specific helper to ingest this type of data, which expects a long format table with one cdi rawscore per row.
 The template contains code that specifies the usage of the helper function and the exact shape of the input table.
 If you have more data or data other than cdi, refer to the next section.